freshehr/openEHR-101/docs/Introduction to openEHR and Ehrscape/ES0-overview-openehr-ehrscape.md

 pair with a defined datatype.
 The nature of the datatype determines the exact structure of the Element.

-# OEhrscape domains and EhrExplorer
+# Ehrscape domains and EhrExplorer

 The [Ehrscape](https://test.operon.systems) openEHR service provided by [Better](http:/marand.si) is configured to allow app